krakend/krakend-documentation/configuration/flexible-config.md

 When the Flexible Configuration is enabled, KrakenD assumes that your configuration file is a template that needs compilation during start-up time.
 With this, you have the opportunity to produce a more sophisticated configuration file that utilizes variables and brings content from external files.

+A typical use case of the flexible configuration is when you have multiple environments and you have different settings for each.

 ## When to use Flexible Configuration
 A template system gives you full flexibility to work with the configuration file.
 It comes handy to: